Collaborative Models

 What does it look like?

-Our collaborative models are designed to foster leadership and stewardship of Maine's legacy natural resource industries; Fishing, Farming and Forestry.
+Our collaborative models are designed to foster leadership and stewardship of Maine's legacy natural resource industries (eg: fishing, forestry, farming) or an area of economic or community vitality (eg: civic engagement, entrepreneurship and innovation).
 Our work is centered around partnerships between schools, non-profit organizations, industry practitioners, State agencies and post-secondary institutions.
-From these partnerships, we are able to create common outcomes, identify needs, and build a common curricula that supports students, formal and informal educators and community representatives as they explore innovations to challenges facing a particular industry sector.
+From these partnerships, we are able to create common outcomes, identify needs, and build a common curricula that supports students, formal and informal educators and community representatives as they explore innovations to challenges facing a particular community or industry.
 Most importantly, students are brought together to share their experiences, meet practitioners from the field, and share their findings to other cohort schools and community stakeholders within the collaborative model.

 Who do collaborative models benefit?